jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### /etc/hosts

-Linux--inheriting from UNIX from a time before DNS existed, has a file for local DNS lookups: ```/etc/hosts```.
+Linux, inheriting from UNIX from a time before DNS existed, has a file for local DNS lookups: ```/etc/hosts```.
 This file is owned by root.
 You can edit this and place three items: an IP address, a fully qualified domain name, a short name (just the hostname).
 This is enabled by default and is the first lookup for your system.
 This helps save network based DNS roundtrips and can be accessed by any application or script without needing modification or additional libraries.

 ```bash